blockdeep/libro/src/critical/Avoid_Unbounded_Iteration.md

 ## Description

-Unbounded iterations over large data structures can lead to extensive weight consumption and may result in denial of service (DDoS) attacks if the extrinsic consumes too many compute or IO resources.
+Unbounded iterations over large data structures in substrate runtimes can lead to excessive weight consumption during transaction execution.
+Every operation must account for its computational cost to maintain network security and prevent abuse.
+Unbounded iterations can result in denial-of-service (DDoS) attacks if an extrinsic consumes too many computation or storage reads and writes, blocking other operations and degrading network performance.

 ## What should be avoided

-The following code iterates over all items in `big_data` without any limit, which can overwhelm system resources if `big_data` is large:
+The following example illustrates an iteration over all items in `big_data` without any limit.
+In a blockchain context, such an operation can lead to unpredictable execution times and excessive resource usage:

 ```rust
 #[pallet::storage]